The job interview.

 - What is your great weakness?

-This question gives you the opportunity to share a time when you recognized a weakness and made specific steps to address it.
+This question allows you to share a time when you recognized a weakness and made specific steps to address it.
 Make sure this weakness is not a core requirement for the job, pick another one.
-It’s also not a time to share a faux weakness (I’m too hard working!
-I’m too detail oriented!).
-We all have things we’re not great at so how did you recognize this weakness, what steps did you take towards improving it, and where is it today?
+It's also not a time to share a faux weakness (I'm too hard working!
+I'm too detail-oriented!).
+We all have things we're not great at so how did you recognize this weakness, what steps did you take towards improving it, and where is it today?

 - Why do you want to work for this company?

 This is the ideal time for you to share what you know about the company and how that matches your wants and needs.
 Perhaps the mission of the company meshes with your desire to do XYZ because of some underlying passion you have for XYZ.
 These answers illustrate your long term commitment to the company.

 - Why did you leave your previous job?